fabmid/Open-Energy-Cell-Simulation/README.md

 OpEnCellS
 ---------
 OpEnCellS enables a detailed powerflow simulation of various renewable energy technologies with a temporal resolution of one minute or one hour.
-Electricity sector components involves models for:
+Electricity sector components involve models for:

  * Photovoltaic
  * Power components